 The criteria I used to determine which method was best was:

-The top winners were definitely the salt water and the lemon juice.
-Salt water actually beat lemon juice in appearance, flavor and texture, but not nutritionally.
-I just don't feel as good about soaking my fruit in salt water as I do lemon juice.
+The top winners were definitely the soda water and the lemon juice.
+Soda water actually beat lemon juice in appearance, flavor and texture, but not nutritionally.
+I just don’t feel as good about soaking my fruit in soda water as I do lemon juice, or another type of citrus juice.
 The only problem with the lemon juice solution is that it definitely is tart and tastes like lemon!
 For me I actually like the tart flavor, but for a picky eater they might not like it so much.
+A good substitution would be to use pineapple juice.
 The next day these apples still looked great!
-They also were super crunchy and hadn't gone mushy at all.
+They also were super crunchy and hadn’t gone mushy at all.

 Best Fruit-Browning Prevention Solutions

-#1 Salt Water.
+#1 Soda Water.
 Pros: These apples maintained their white color, had no other flavor other than sweet apple and were super crunchy.
-The only con is the added sodium.
+The only con is the expense of purchasing the soda water.

 #2 Lemon Juice.
 Pros: These apples also maintained their white color, and were super crunchy.
 The only con was that the lemon juice flavor was still strong even though it was diluted in water.